Essential Maintenance

 Road markings and studs are crucial for road safety, providing clear guidance to road users and defining road features.
 Reflective studs enhance visibility in low-light conditions.
-Find out more about their maintenance here.
+Find out more about different road markings, including H bars and their maintenance, here.

 Road markings and road studs are essential components of road safety, providing clear guidance and instructions to road users, especially in challenging conditions like darkness or poor visibility.
 They play a crucial role in defining roads, bus and cycle lanes, traffic calming schemes, parking or loading areas, and the edges of the carriageway.